 Note: entry to the Cathedral of Pisa is free and during busy days, long queues may prevent us from visiting inside.
 In this case, we will offer you a tour of Piazza Cavalier.

 This tour is available in English and Spanish.
-Other languages are also available, for French and Portuguese on Thursday for a minimum of 2 passengers and German and Italian on Saturdays for a minimum of 2 passengers.
 Please select your preferred language at the time of booking.

 Meet your guide at Piazzale Montellungo Bus Terminal next to Santa Maria Novella Train Station by 8:45am

 Travel through the Tuscan countryside on comfortable coach transport to Pisa